 Besides keeping it 24 hours running, it is essential to ensure UV bulbs’ integrity and efficiency.
 Therefore, it is advisable to replace the bulbs after 6 to 12 months of putting them in service.
 The manufacturer can suggest to you the more exact frequency for replacement.

 Where to put UV light in an aquarium?

 Some aquarium UV sterilizers have their own flow arrangements.
 That means it can suck the water inside the tube by its own motor.
 You can put them anywhere suitable in the aquarium.

-But the most common type of UV sterilizers don’t come with their own flow mechanism, and you have to install them win an external canister filter.
+But the most common UV sterilizers don’t come with their own flow mechanism, and you have to install them to win an external canister filter.
 The ideal practice is to connect the sterilizer with the filter’s outflow so that filtrated water enters for sterilization.

 If you allow unfiltered water inside the UV sterilizer, it promotes quartz sleeve fouling, limiting UV bulbs’ effectiveness.
 So, if you have no option to install the UV sterilizer after the filter, ensure adequate pre-filtration by any alternative way.

 How long does it take for UV light to kill algae?

 A properly sized UV sterilizer is vital for better efficiency.
 The correct placement of the unit is another important consideration.
 If you connect an adequately sized UV sterilizer after the filter, it should not take more than 3 – 5 days to make water clear.

 From other user’s experiences, I came to know that if you place a UV sterilizer before the filter, it may take a longer time of 7- 10 days to clear the aquarium water’s cloudiness.